Vacation rentals in Buckeye Lake

 Buckeye Lake itself was constructed in 1826 to serve as a feeder canal for the famous Erie Canal.
 Among the countless islands that dot the narrow reservoir are the Cranberry Bog State Nature Preserve, a floating island created when the surrounding swamp was flooded in the 19th century.
 Buckeye is a popular place for boating and fishing for perch, catfish, and largemouth bass.
 Around the lake, you’ll also find a few smaller villages, a winery, and Buckeye Lake State Park, Ohio’s oldest state park.

-When is the best time to stay in a vacation rental in Buckeye Lake?
+The best time to stay in a vacation rental in Buckeye Lake

 Summer is unsurprisingly the busiest time of year, especially on weekends due to the lake’s proximity to Columbus, so it is a good idea to secure your Buckeye Lake rental with that in mind.
 The weather is hot and sunny then, making it a great time to be out on the water.
 With fall, the leaves surrounding the lake begin to change, creating a kaleidoscope of colors, and although it is starting to get chilly, you may be able to still get out on the water until mid-October.
 During the Annual Buckeye Lake Singer-Songwriter’s Festival takes place in early October, many concerts are held on the lakeshores.